-The Tree Transform in Astera Centerprise enables users to transform data in a hierarchical structure.
+The Tree Transform object in Astera Centerprise enables users to transform data in a hierarchical structure.
 Users can create new fields in the parent node based on the data in the collection/child node.
 Tree Transform supports rule-based routing, filtering, merging and sorting of data while maintaining its hierarchy.

 In this case, we are using the XML/JSON File Source to extract our source data.
 You can download this sample data from here.